01life/ViromeFlowX/docs/usage.md

-# nf-core/virome: Usage
+# ViromeFlowX: Usage

-## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/virome/usage](https://nf-co.re/virome/usage)
+## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/ViromeFlowX/usage](https://nf-co.re/ViromeFlowX/usage)

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._